ayotov/tools-and-bolts/README.md

-# tools-and-bolts
+# Useful scripts and commands
-just a bunch of scripts
+Just a bunch of scripts for IT Admins and Power users